-Our Confession of Faith, like all doctrine and theology, is a declaration of truths about “The Truth.”
+Our Statement of Faith, like all doctrine and theology, is a declaration of truths about “The Truth.”
 It is an attempt to give us a handle on His Gospel, as we understand it.

 We believe there is only one God, revealed as Father, Son and Holy Spirit.
 (Deuteronomy 6:4, 2 Corinthians 13:14, John 1:1) In the New Testament, time and time again we see the expression of God the Father, Jesus the Son of God and God the Holy Spirit.

 - God as Father, Jesus as Son and the Holy Spirit are in complete unity.

 - All are a part of creation and vital to the salvation of the cosmos with specific functions.